komascript/third-party-enhancements/README.md

   [`pdflscape`](https://ctan.org/pkg/pdflscape).
 * [`setspaceenhanced`](https://ctan.org/pkg/setspaceenhanced) — an enhancement to package
   [`setspace`](https://ctan.org/pkg/lscape).
-* `standardsectioning` — defining the sectioning commands of the standard classes (not yet released).
+* [`standardsectioning`](https://ctan.org/pkg/standardsectioning) — defining the sectioning commands of the standard classes.

 There is also a `build.lua` for `l3build` in the main folder.
 However, this should be used only to do all the checks using: